Skip to main content

 This structure is particularly common in cases where the primary restructuring path is an expedited sale rather than a plan.
 The lenders’ goal is typically to keep the business operating long enough to run a competitive sale, while ensuring that postpetition funding does not erode secured position without adequate protection.
 Coach’s DIP structure, as described in filings, fits that pattern: preserve the ABL/LC architecture, provide incremental cash, and condition the case on an accelerated transaction calendar.

 Bidding procedures and a multi-track sale calendar.
-The debtors moved early for bidding procedures that supported multiple stalking horses and multiple asset packages.
+The debtors moved early for a Sale Motion and bidding procedures that supported multiple stalking horses and multiple asset packages.
 The company’s initial announcement described two stalking horse bidders: (i) a Renco affiliate for a set of bus lines and (ii) Avalon Transportation affiliates for another set of lines.
-Filing announcement Court orders subsequently set a sale schedule with bid deadline, auction, and sale hearing dates (with the auction conditional on receiving multiple qualified bids). doc:1660065
+Filing announcement The Bidding Procedures Order subsequently set a sale schedule with bid deadline, auction, and sale hearing dates (with the auction conditional on receiving multiple qualified bids).

 The sale cadence matters because it shapes liquidity management.
 In a case where the DIP’s maturity and milestones are tied to a sale closing, the sale timeline is effectively the business’s “clock.”
 When the timeline is multi-track—multiple separate APAs, multiple buyer diligence processes, multiple required approvals—the coordination burden increases, and so does the risk that a delay in one asset package affects the overall case posture.